facebookresearch/PyTouch/README.md

 ```

 ## Acknowledgments

-We would like to thank Haozhou Wang for kindly providing the PyPi repository PyTouch.
+PyTouch would like to acknowledge the [list of contributors](AUTHORS.md).